utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 You can add elements from inside your team's Private API Network.
 Workspace Editors, Collection Editors, and API Editors can [request to add elements](#requesting-to-add-elements-in-your-private-api-network) from your Private API Network.

-To add elements to the root folder, do the following:
+To add elements to the root Home folder, do the following:

 1. Open your [Private API Network](https://go.postman.co/network/private).
 1. Select the **+** icon in the left sidebar.